THE STARTING BLOCK

 A starting block is used by athletes to brace their feet at the start of a race, enabling them to launch with more power and speed.

-The Starting Block will announce its first cohort in late August, 2021 with an initial class of 30 high school students reflecting the New Orleans African-American, Latino, and Jewish communities.
-Each class will complete an 18-month education cycle learning the ins and outs of the sports industry, with the goal of preparing them for a professional career in the field after college.
-The program curriculum will also highlight African-American and Latino history and challenges, as well as Jewish history and tradition.
-During the summer of 2022, students will gain hands-on shadowing experience at sports-related organizations throughout the Greater New Orleans area.
+In May 2023, the Starting Block graduated its first cohort of more than 40 high school students reflecting the New Orleans African-American, Latino, and Jewish communities.
+Each cohort completes an 18-month education cycle learning the ins and outs of the sports industry, with the goal of preparing them for a professional career in the field after college.
+The program curriculum also highlights African-American and Latino history and challenges, as well as Jewish history and tradition.
+Students further gain hands-on shadowing experience at sports-related organizations throughout the Greater New Orleans area.

-In-person classes will be held every two months, and will rotate between Tulane University, St. Augustine High School, Touro Synagogue, the Museum of the Southern Jewish Experience, and other local venues.
+In-person classes will be held every two months, from October through May, and rotate between Tulane University, St. Augustine High School, Touro Synagogue, the Museum of the Southern Jewish Experience, and other local venues.
 Occasional virtual enrichment opportunities may be offered.

 "When integration came, people said, Leah, you should move, black people can go anywhere now, they won’t come to you.
 I said, you can’t run away from yourself, you are who you are, so you stay where you are and make it work for you.
 And that’s exactly what I did.
 I stayed right here.
 All I wanted was a community where people would come, and I have that.
 I’m still trying to make it a first-class restaurant in this community.
 That’s all I ever wanted.
 I was on that road, and here comes Katrina, bam, and I had to start over again.
 I’m never going to give up.
 I’m going to stay on this battlefield till I die."